iaroslavagoncharova/Pick-a-Pizza/README.md

     - Price of combined ingriedents
 - Shopping cart
     - Displays data from pizza
-    - Change ammount with + and - buttons
+    - Change amount with + and - buttons
 - Generating random names depending on pizza type
 - "Mock" checkout
 - User sign-in and profile creation